-Schools must have a policy that sets out the support for children at school with medical conditions (or other needs).
+Schools must have a policy that sets out the support for children at school with medical conditions.
 (DfE statutory guidance September 2014).
-However, there are some children for whom the local authority must arrange suitable full-time education (or as much education as the child's health condition or needs allow) who cannot attend school due to illness or other reasons.
+However, there are some children for whom the local authority must arrange suitable full-time education (or as much education as the child's health condition allows) who cannot attend school due to illness or other reasons.